 Processing the IP address and other information in the log file does not enable us to draw any direct conclusions about your identity.

-- run plausibility checks on the data entered;
+- to check the plausibility of the data entered;

-Your stored data will be saved for the duration of the contractual relationship and then erased.
+The data provided by you will be stored for the duration of the contractual relationship with you and will then be erased.

 c) When you send an enquiry

 If you are interested in a holiday home you can use our enquiry form to contact the owner.
 The following mandatory information must be entered:

 - email address;

 - number of adults in group.